 Air Canada’s first Boeing 787 scheduled service will be introduced in July on a nonstop service between the carrier’s Toronto Pearson International Airport hub and Ben Gurion Airport in Tel Aviv.
 The airline says it will take delivery of all 15 787-8s on order in the spring and will operate the first three on domestic and international preview flights before inaugurating scheduled service.
 Air Canada says the first delivery of 22 Boeing 787-9s aircraft is planned for July 2015, and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air Canada's First Scheduled 787 Service Is To Israel".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air Canada's First Scheduled 787 Service Is To Israel".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.